 - Daily assignments and timely online postings.
 Plan for 1.5 – 3 hour daily engagement.

-- In addition to Blackboard interactions, 2 optional Zoom meetings may be held on the 1st and 3rd week, with learner input.
+- In addition to Blackboard interactions, 4 optional Zoom meetings will be scheduled based on Doodle poll of students.
 The meeting will be recorded.

-This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.
+This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It is the “worship” class required for Lay Speaker certification.

 This course is eligible for 1.5 CEU.